yestreen/gitLearn/readme.txt

-git is a distribute version control tools i am learning it!
+git is a distribute version control system i am learning it! i am faraway